mdurlin/md-web-com/reviewposts/jenniferknappKansas25.md

 Following the hit tune, Knapp slows it down a little with "Trinity" before picking it up again on "In The Name."

 Another favorite, "His Grace Is Sufficient" follows.
 This is a slower tempo than the original and intentional pauses between phrases in the verses.
-This song, for me, has a dual meaning in reflection of Jennifer Knapp's journey the last 15-20 years - according to her [https://jenniferknapp.com/sample-page/bio/](jenniferknapp.com bio), Knapp "became a trailblazer in advocacy, notably becoming the first major artist in the Christian music realm to openly discuss LGBTQ+ identity."
+This song, for me, has a dual meaning in reflection of Jennifer Knapp's journey the last 15-20 years - according to her [website bio](https://jenniferknapp.com/bio/), Knapp "became a trailblazer in advocacy, notably becoming the first major artist in the Christian music realm to openly discuss LGBTQ+ identity."

 As we all examine our faith and it grows and changes over time (deconstruction?), I've learned that there is room for grace in doubt and questioning.